 5. The American Adventure – An Audio Animatronics-driven “montage” stage show of key moments in American history.
 The scenes are detailed and insightful, and impressive as they rise from the stage.
 The American Adventure is a powerful show that may make the eyes of patriotic Americans leak a bit.
 It ranks as one of the all-time greatest achievements of Walt Disney Imagineering, and has aged incredibly gracefully.
 Those with short attention spans may not appreciate it, but the same could be said for Avengers: Endgame.
 Seeing the Voices of Liberty perform before American Adventure and a meal at Regal Eagle Smokehouse afterwards is the ultimate in distinctly patriotic experiences at Walt Disney World.

-4. Splash Mountain – A log flume ride based upon Disney’s infamous Song of the South film that features Audio Animatronics critters.
-Thankfully, it’s far better than its source material, deftly mixing thrills with memorable show scenes for one of Imagineering’s peak works.
+4. Splash Mountain – A log flume ride that with dozens of Audio Animatronics critters that deftly mixes thrills with memorable show scenes for one of Imagineering’s peak works.
 On top of that, Splash Mountain features a great range in environments, catchy music, and moody atmosphere–all of which culminates with a big drop into the briar patch.

 3. Twilight Zone Tower of Terror – A free-fall thrill ride set in the Twilight Zone with an elaborate lead-in and excellent story.
 Tower of Terror’s mood, the atmosphere, and the environments before the ride are all top-notch.
 It’s ominous, intimidating, and foreboding from the moment you set eyes on the Hollywood Tower Hotel looming at the end of Sunset Boulevard.
 From there, the build-up continues in the queue and pre-show, right down to the moments that the randomized drops begin.
 While it features a ton of nods to Twilight Zone episodes, the attraction’s masterful use of suspense is downright Hitchcockian.